 Your blog post should be easy to read, understand and free of typos or grammar errors.
 Take time to research ideas and concepts you’re not sure about.
 Use a spell-check tool such as a Grammarly to remove typo errors.
 Proofread your work at least 4 times before posting.
 Trust me, it makes all the difference.
 I cover grammar mistakes in this article.

-Your Website User Experience Isn’t Up-to-par
+Your Website User Experience Is Terrible

 The feel and performance of your website also determine the success of your blog.
 Factors such as broken links, low page-load speed, and slow responses could increase the bounce rate.
 Get a hosting plan that is sufficient for your traffic and reader-base.
 Your website should function like a well-oiled machine.